bingushack/bingushack/README.md

 # why it's public

-it hardly works and the approach of this is fundementally flawed. this is the old version. i am releasing it so people don't have to go thru the pain i did.
+it hardly works. this is the old version. i am releasing it so people don't have to go thru the pain i did.

 if you cant code dont bother with this. it doesnt work and is only public to be used as reference material for other clients.